solanum-ircd/solanum/doc/technical/hooks.md

 Because any mode changes have already been applied, hook functions can check the current user modes or snomask for the user to determine what has changed.

+### user_welcome

+This hook is called while the registration burst for a new local user is being sent.
+It happens after sending ISUPPORT but before sending LUSERS.
+Some IRCv3 specifications require sending additional registration data during precisely this timing.

+Hook data: `struct Client *`

+The hook data is the client that is being introduced to the network.